kyuupichan/electrumx/README.rst

 Version 0.10.2
 --------------

-* SegWit-compatible testnet support for bitcoin core versions >= 0.13.1.
-Resolves issue `#92#`.
-Testnet worked with prior versions as long as you used a different daemon, such as 0.13.0 or Bitcoin Unlimited.
 * Note the **NETWORK** environment variable was renamed **NET** to bring it into line with lib/coins.py.
 * The genesis hash is now compared with the genesis hash expected by **COIN** and **NET**.
 This sanity check was not done previously, so you could easily be syncing to a network daemon different to what you thought.
+* SegWit-compatible testnet support for bitcoin core versions 0.13.1 or higher.
+Resolves issue `#92#`.
+Testnet worked with prior versions of ElectrumX as long as you used an older bitcoind too, such as 0.13.0 or Bitcoin Unlimited.

+  **Note**: for testnet, you need to set *NET** to *testnet-segwit* if using recent RPC incompatible core bitcoinds, or *testnet* if using older RPC compatible bitcoinds.

 Version 0.10.1
 --------------